mcereda/dotfiles/README.md

 ## Gotchas

-- Due to a feature of a library used by [chezmoi], all custom variable names in the configuration file are converted to lowercase; see the [custom data fields appear as all lowercase strings] GitHub issue for more information.
+- ~~Due to a feature of a library used by [chezmoi], all custom variable names in the configuration file are converted to lowercase; see the [custom data fields appear as all lowercase strings] GitHub issue for more information.~~ solved in [2376](https://github.com/twpayne/chezmoi/pull/2376/files)

+- A value for `.encryption` **must** be set in chezmoi's configuration file **before execution** if the `decrypt` or `encrypt` functions are used in a template; this just sets a default application for encryption purposes, as the `decrypt` function will choose the appropriate application by itself.
+  The easiest solution to this is to leverage the available init functions to create a file with just that, and then re-run the 'init' step.

 - The [chezmoidata.format] data files are plain, and no templating is done on them; this means: